CSC322-Grinnell/graduate-outcomes/README.md

 ## Database Management
 * Update database on Heroku:
 `heroku run rails db:migrate`
-* Reset database locally (removes all data including uploaded datasets):
+* Reset database locally (removes all data including uploaded datasets, visualizations, and accounts):
 `rails db:migrate:reset`
 * Seed database:
 `rails db:seed`
-  * Data currently from lib/seeds/dummy_data.csv
+  * Data currently from lib/seeds/dummy_data3.csv
 * Reset Heroku database: `heroku pg:reset`
+  * __NOTE: The project is at a stage where this is a bad idea unless absolutely necessary.__ This will re-set all created visualizations, will remove access to all users except Sarah, and will reset Sarah's password to the default, which is not secure (it is visible on GitHub).
+If you must do this, please talk with our community partner first as it will delete their work if they are using the site.
   * Deletes database -- destructive action, will yield warning and require confirmation
-  * Will break your app until you run command to update Heroku database `heroku run rails db:migrate` (Don't worry, it's fine!)
+  * Will break your app until you run command to update Heroku database `heroku run rails db:migrate`

 # References